Teycir/BurpWpsScan/README.md

 ### Manual Scanning

-**Option 1 - Right-click menu**:
+**Option 1 - Double-click**:
-1. Right-click on a detected WordPress site in the list
+1. Double-click on a detected WordPress site in the list
-2. Select "Scan with WPScan"
+2. Confirm scan in the dialog
 3. Wait for scan to complete

 **Option 2 - Button interface**:
-1. Select a site from the list
-2. Click "Scan Selected" button
-3. Or click "Scan All" to scan all detected sites
+1. Click "Scan All" to scan all detected sites

 ### Scan Output